sosoviak/init-metalsmith-project/README.md

 # init-metalsmith-project
-Base metalsmith and grunt project
+Base Metalsmith and Grunt sample project with Nunjucks templates (also Ejs templates branch)